https://www.wemakescholars.com/blog/how-to-save-money-after-taking-an-education-loan

 To those who are not aware of the education loan transfer, you need to know that you can always transfer the outstanding loan amount of your education loan to another lender who is offering you a better interest rate.

-There’s this misconception among students that whatever interest they have already paid to their first lender, they have to pay it again to the second lender if they transfer their education loan.
-So let me tell you, they are miles away from being correct as you do not have to pay the interest which you have already paid.
+- There’s this misconception among students that whatever interest they have already paid to their first lender, they have to pay it again to the second lender if they transfer their education loan.

-The outstanding amount of an education loan is considered as a fresh loan every month, so for eg, say you have a 40 lakhs outstanding education loan today and you pay INR 50K as your monthly EMIs every month.
-So what happens is out of this INR 50K, the first portion goes towards the monthly interest of your 40 lakhs, and the leftover portion is reduced from your principal amount.
-Now let's say out of this INR 50K, INR 30K went towards your interest, and the remaining INR 20K gets reduced from your principal amount.
+- Now let's say out of this INR 50K, INR 30K went towards your interest, and the remaining INR 20K gets reduced from your principal amount.
 Now at the start of the next month, only INR 39,80,000 will be your principal amount and the interest will be calculated on the INR 39,80,000 only, and the same thing is repeated next month and so on.

-This is how the whole cycle of education loan repayment works, so over time, month after month, your interest portion of the repayment gradually reduces, and the portion towards your principal increases, and eventually your principal reduces to zero.
+- This is how the whole cycle of education loan repayment works, so over time, month after month, your interest portion of the repayment gradually reduces, and the portion towards your principal increases, and eventually your principal reduces to zero.

-So at any point in this whole cycle, when you transfer your education loan, the calculation in your new bank will start from your outstanding figure from that month and not from the start itself.
-So when you transfer your outstanding education loan to another bank that offers you a lower interest rate, your interest portion gets smaller and more portion goes towards your principal which helps you close your education loan faster which means you'll save more.
+- So when you transfer your outstanding education loan to another bank that offers you a lower interest rate, your interest portion gets smaller and more portion goes towards your principal which helps you close your education loan faster which means you'll save more.

 Repay early with a clear understanding of pre-closure and part-payment